-Most small businesses are sole proprietorships because this type of business is the easiest and least expensive way to start a business.
-In fact, the IRS reports that for 2016 (the last year calculated) over 25.5 million businesses paid taxes as sole proprietors, by filing Schedule C of Form 1040.
+Most small businesses are sole proprietorships because they're the easiest and least expensive way to start a business.
+In fact, the IRS reports that over 25.5 million businesses paid taxes as sole proprietors by filing Schedule C of Form 1040 in 2016 (the last year calculated).

 What is a Sole Proprietorship?

 The sole proprietorship is the oldest and simplest form of business ownership.
 A sole proprietorship (or “sole prop”) is a form of business in which an individual starts a business under his or her own name.
-It's a one-person business; if there is more than one owner, your business can't be a sole proprietorship.
-In a sole proprietorship, you are the business; that is, the business is not a separate entity from you.
+It's a one-person business; your business can't be a sole proprietorship if it has more than one owner.
+In a sole proprietorship, you are the business in a sole proprietorship.
+The business isn't a separate entity from you.